stoshfabricius/lhl-lectures/w01d2-breakout/README.md

 ## Intro

+You guys have started to write some small programs in JavaScript and now you are ready to learn about some new important concepts
+* Functions as values
+* Reading Code
+* Scope, in general and in JavaScript

+## Functions as Values

+In JavaScript functions are first class objects (also sometimes referred to as first class citizens).
+That means that they can be saved to variables and passed around like other primitive data types (ex. number, string).
+We'll go over how and why this is important in code examples

 ## Reading Code

 Reading code is a very important skill.
 It requires a different skills compared to writting code, but is equally important.